Call For A FREE Consultation

 Have you purchased or leased a vehicle that has defects?
 If so, you may have a lemon.

-You likely have a lot of questions during this difficult time and require reliable answers.
-At Norman Taylor & Associates, our California lemon law lawyers are dedicated to providing their clients with the information required to achieve a successful result.
+You likely have a lot of questions during this difficult time and want reliable answers.
+At Norman Taylor & Associates, our California lemon law lawyers are dedicated to providing clients with the information needed to achieve a successful result.

-The California lemon law applies for as long as the vehicle is covered by any warranty sold with the vehicle, and for some time thereafter.
+The California lemon law applies as long as your vehicle is covered by any warranty sold with the vehicle and for some time after that.
+If your car is still under warranty and is experiencing significant defects, you may be eligible for compensation under the lemon law.

 If I Purchased My Vehicle in Another State, but Live in California, Which State’s Lemon Laws Apply?